Vladislav Stoyanov

-Vladislav Boykov Stoyanov (Владислав Бойков Стоянов; born 8 June 1987) is a Bulgarian former footballer who played as a goalkeeper.
+Vladislav Boykov Stoyanov (Владислав Бойков Стоянов; born 8 June 1987) is a Bulgarian footballer who played as a goalkeeper.

 Stoyanov began his youth career with Metalurg Pernik before transferring to CSKA Sofia in 2000, where he developed in their academy.
 In 2004, he left CSKA to sign first professional contract with Naftex Burgas.
 Stoyanov then spent a three-and-a-half seasons at Chernomorets Burgas.
 In 2010, he joined Sheriff Tiraspol where he won two Moldovan National Division titles and one Moldovan Cup.
 After success in Moldova, Stoyanov moved back to Bulgaria to play for Ludogorets Razgrad.
 He was named 2014 Bulgarian Footballer of the Year.

 In March 2017 he received a heavy injury while training with Bulgaria and returned at the end of 2019, but was forced to retire two years later, aged 34, due to ongoing problems.

 Career

 Early career

 Born in Pernik, Stoyanov began his career with the local club Metalurg, but joined the CSKA Sofia Academy in 2000, when he was 13.
 Stoyanov played four seasons for CSKA, but before he signed his first professional contract with the club, he decided to join Naftex Burgas.